Undergraduate Civil Engineering Degree Program

 What is Civil Engineering About?

 The program of study leading to a bachelor of science degree in civil engineering reflects the breadth of the profession.
-Students complete course work in basic science and mathematics, engineering sciences, civil engineering systems and materials, and in five major civil engineering disciplines (i.e. structures, foundations, water resources, environmental and transportation).
-Because of the tremendous impact civil engineers have on society, the curriculum also requires students to pursue studies in the social sciences and the humanities.
+Students complete course work in basic science and mathematics, engineering sciences, civil engineering systems and materials, and in four major civil engineering disciplines (i.e. structures, geotechnical, water resources/environmental and transportation).

 Civil Engineering Undergraduate Degree Program Information